davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Unfortunately for me, the author, there isn't a well-accepted set of properties a consensus algorithm needs to provide that I can just rattle off here.
 Database people can just say they want transaction to be *atomic, consistent, isolated, durable* and assume the reader has already been filled in on what those mean; there is no analog to ACID for consensus, we generally just kind of assume the reader already gets what the algorithm is supposed to do.
 So let's draw up a set of requirements on our own.

 First, let's cover the basic correctness condition.
 The point of a consensus algorithm is to keep computers in sync; so at the end of the algorithm, all computers that participted should have the same state.
-Just to have a name, let's call this **coherence**.
+Just to have a name, let's call this the **coherence** property.

 What else?
 I think we're also going to need a **conflict resolution** mechanism.
 For example, what if two people try to update the same key of our key-value store?
 What if two nodes try to obtain the same lock using our distributed lock service?
 We need to choose one, and only one correct answer.
 Thus we need a way to resolve ambiguity.